 This trip is ideal for those wanting to see the iconic Chinese Wall while adding a few stunning side trips along the way.
-Most hiking days are between 10 and 12 miles, and the route is almost a complete loop, allowing you to constantly move through new country and really take in the immensity of this remarkable geologic structure.
+This is also the perfect trip for those seeking to further their Montana natural history knowledge.
+Most hiking days are between 10 and 12 miles, and the route is almost a complete loop, allowing us to constantly move through new country and really take in the immensity of this remarkable geologic structure.